Bulat-Ziganshin/FA/New-archive-format.md

 ### Solid blocks info

-<ul></ul>Solid blocks are described by the following fields:
+Solid blocks are described by the following fields:
 - offset to start (relative to start of the control block)
 - compression algorithm
 - encryption algorithm
 - original size
 - compressed size

-<ul></ul>If compression algorithm has multiple outputs, it also needs a list of output blocks, where each record contains:
+If compression algorithm has multiple outputs, it also needs a list of output blocks, where each record contains:
 - output number
 - block size